tommaenhout/patient-records-management-system/README.md

 3. **Dependencies**: Run `npm install` if you encounter module resolution errors
 4. **Test Failures**: Ensure all dependencies are installed and run `npm test` to verify setup

-### Getting Help

-- Check the [Issues](link-to-issues) page for known problems
-- Review the test files for usage examples
-- Examine the component documentation in the code comments